A Day In The HCI Life With Michelle Terry

 I currently work full-time as a solutions consultant for a large corporation and travel the country helping health systems improve their patient care and health outcomes.
 I teach doctors, nurses, and other clinicians how to communicate with their patients in ways that activate individuals to take better care of themselves.

 As a coach, I spend my days helping people fight aging, chronic disease, and self-doubt by harnessing their internal strengths.
 I preach the superpowers of mindfulness, self-care, and gratitude and make it my mission to collaborate with clients to live their best life through movement, meditation, and mindful eating.
-A self-proclaimed sufferer of shiny object syndrome, you are meeting me on my journey to establishing a career as a and nutrition counselor.
+A self-proclaimed sufferer of shiny object syndrome, you are meeting me on my journey to establishing a career as a

 I’ve been a registered for twenty-eight years, but until I expanded my education to include health and life coaching through HCI, I didn’t know what was missing from my conversations.
 My skills didn’t include addressing stress management, self-efficacy, and stretch goals.
 When I enrolled in BHC, it was with the intent to improve my teaching and communication skills for my day job as well as enhance some of my writing projects.
 Since completing the program, I am inspired to launch a career in coaching.

 I invite you to walk with me on a day in the life.
 Hold on to your hat!
-I don’t stay in one place for very long.
+I don’t stay in one place for very long. and nutrition counselor.

 How I Spend My Day…